-Premium Content: an eBook called “The Official Guide to Retargeting”
+Premium Content: An eBook called “The Official Guide to Retargeting”

 Blog posts you’ll publish to support that premium content:

-- 3 Things You Never Knew About Retargeting
+3 Things You Never Knew About Retargeting

-- Retargeting, It’s Not As Complicated as It Seems
+Retargeting, It’s Not As Complicated as It Seems

-- 3 Step Guide to Starting a Retargeting Program
+3 Step Guide to Starting a Retargeting Program

-- How Retargeting Works
+How Retargeting Works

-These premium content campaigns will typically have two phases, a launch phase and a maintenance phase.
+These premium content campaigns will typically have two phases, a launch phase, and a maintenance phase.
 Go as big as you can in the launch phase, giving your new premium content the benefit of a concentrated, intense effort.
-The maintenance phase ought to go forever, or at least as long as the premium content is relevant and timely.
+The maintenance phase should go forever, or at least as long as the premium content is relevant and timely.
 Having many pieces of premium content that are active, and campaigns underway for all of them, will also give you an endless source of ideas for useful future blog articles, right?